subsquid/docs/docs/sdk/resources/serving-graphql.md

 ## Hasura

+[Hasura](https://hasura.io) is a powerful open-source GraphQL engine.
+You can use it to:

+- expose multiple data sources of different kinds (various databases, APIs etc) via a single API;
+- reliably serve subscriptions;
+- perform aggregations;
+- deeply customize your CRUD API.

-[Hasura](https://hasura.io) is a powerful open-source GraphQL engine geared towards exposing multiple data sources via a single API.
-You can integrate it with your squid in two ways:
+You can integrate Hasura with your squid in two ways:

 1. **Use Hasura to gather data from multiple sources, including your squid.**

    For this scenario we recommend separating your Hasura instance from your squid, which should consist of just one service, [the processor](/sdk/reference/processors/architecture), plus the database.
 Supply your database credentials to Hasura, then configure it to produce the desired API.